david-drew/hddlr_docs/Intel_OpenVINO_HDDL-R_Setup.md

-# Intel® Distribution of OpenVINO™ HDDL-R Setup Guide*
+# Intel® Vision Accelerator Design with Intel® Movidius™ VPUs Setup Guide for use with Intel® Distribution of OpenVINO™ toolkit

-This guide includes instructions for:
+The IEI Mustang-V100-MX8 is an OEM version of the Intel® Vision Accelerator Design with Intel® Movidius™ VPUs.
+This guide assumes you have installed the [Mustang-V100-MX8](https://download.ieiworld.com/) and the [Intel® Distribution of OpenVINO™ Toolkit](https://software.intel.com/en-us/openvino-toolkit).

+Instructions in this guide for configuring your accelerator include:
-1. Installing the required IEI* BSL reset driver.
+1. Installing the required IEI* BSL reset software.
-2. Configuration settings for the hddldaemon service.
+2. Configuration settings for the `hddldaemon` service.

 **NOTE**: This guide does not apply to Uzel* cards.

-## IEI HDDL-R Reset Driver Installation
+## IEI  Reset Driver Installation

-Using an IEI HDDL-R board like the Mustang V100-MX8* requires downloading and installing the most current driver for your system.
+Using the IEI Mustang-V100-MX8 requires downloading and installing the most current driver for your system.

 Visit the [IEI Download Center](https://download.ieiworld.com/) for the latest drivers and to search for software and documentation.
 Search for:     **Mustang-V100-MX8**